Post Detox Program Transitioning

 The following is a recommendation for how to introduce solid foods into your body.
 You should start with 1-2 days of having fruit only.
 Fruits are very easy to digest, so are the most suitable foods for breaking a fast.

 For two weeks after the detox, your digestion will be fragile, requiring that you take care of it by eating simple combinations of foods and avoiding heavy foods or too many combinations.
 The following are guidelines for how to reintroduce foods into your body.
-The longer that you maintain a whole foods diet, the better that you will feel.
+The longer that you can eat a whole foods diet, the better that you will feel.

 Each day you should take ½ cup of fresh live probiotic yoghurt or equivalent, to help to re-introduce the correct bacteria to your colon.
 It is fine to have juices after your fast, however, do not mix them with other foods.
 They are digested quickly and more efficiently when taken apart from other foods.